dbc60/blog/content/post/restart.md

 My last post was in November of 2016 after the US presidential election.
 I don't remember exactly why I stopped, but part of the reason was that Jekyll was slow, and it felt like the Windows implementation was treated as a second-class citizen.

-Besides blogging, I was also using it as a notetaking system.
+Besides blogging, I was also using it as a note taking system.
 I loved that I could write a markdown file, and Jekyll could turn my notes into a nice looking web page.
 However, when I had a few dozen notes it would take several seconds to see edits appear in a browser.
 I wasn't very good with using HTML and CSS, so I became frustrated as I tried to use my notes repository to experiment with layout and design.
 The feedback loop was irritatingly slow.

 I spent months looking into other solutions.
 I read about [Luhmann's Zettelkasten](http://takingnotenow.blogspot.com/2007/12/luhmanns-zettelkasten.html) for organizing my files, and [Sphinx](http://www.sphinx-doc.org/en/stable/), the tool used by the Python programming language for generating all of their documentation.